-- Go to Device manager and right click on opted driver (for example – video driver) which you want to update.
+- Go to Device Manager and right click on the opted driver (for example – video driver) which you want to update.

-- Next, select Update Driver Software option from right context menu panel.
+- Next, select Update Driver Software option from the right context menu panel.

 - Next, click on Search for automatically updated driver software link.

-- Now it will try to search latest driver software and install to your windows 10, 8.1 system.
+- Now it will try to search the latest driver software and install it to your windows 10, 8.1 system.

 Besides, you can download and install of latest chipsets drivers from the manufacturer’s website.

 Flash outdated BIOS version to the latest version.
 The BIOS flashing related all updates information available at your motherboard manufacturer’s website or BIOS chips manufacturer company’s website.

 Scan corrupted system files and repair

 Run System File Checker command to track all the corrupted system files and repair it.
 To do it,